1969 Talladega 500: Tires Controversy and "The Worst NASCAR Race Ever"

 During all of this, drivers looked towards the PDA, essentially a union, and asked them what they should do.
 NASCAR president Bill France hated the PDA and unions in his sport (shown by his banning of Curtis Turner for trying to start a union in 1961, although by that time he had been reinstated in 1965), but couldn't do anything to ban them due to the major publicity it would cause.
 Instead, France never acknowledged that the PDA even existed.
-The PDA decided to complain to France about the issues they were having and talk solutions.
+The PDA decided to complain to France about the issues they were having and talk about solutions.
 The PDA offered to postpone the race until a tire compound that could withstand the track was made.
-Bill France refused this idea, partly due to the fact that Alabama International Motor Speedway was barely completed before the race and that France needed his money back as quick as possible.
+Bill France refused this idea, partly due to the fact that Alabama International Motor Speedway was barely completed before the race and that France needed his money back as quickly as possible.
 Throughout the garage, drivers talked about what they should do.
 Some hoped Goodyear could bring a tire soon, some wanted to continue the protests, and some even wanted to boycott the race.
 France would try to calm the drivers down by running a slower pony car than what the drivers had, running about at 160 mph when drivers were hitting much faster speeds.
-When drivers point out the speed difference, France said to the drivers "Why don't you just run at that speed?"
-Drivers took this as a major insult, as they thought it undermined what they do, and the fact that someone would break that rule anyway if they ran it.
-Sometime during Friday, France was talking to Bobby Allison and LeeRoy Yarbrough, when France said to Allison "I think you're just afraid to race."
-Per Allison, LeeRoy from behind swung and hit France in the face, putting him on the ground.
-LeeRoy would proceed to say to the drivers nearby, "Boys, pack up your stuff, we're leaving."
-Word quickly spread, and most of the PDA with the exception of Richard Brickhouse (who was coerced by Chrysler to drive their new car), packed up and left.
-Jim Vandiver and Bobby Isaac, who were not with the PDA, proceed to stay at the speedway.
+When drivers pointed out the speed difference, France said to the drivers, "Why don't you just run at that speed?"
+Drivers took this as a major insult, as they thought it undermined what they do and the fact that someone would break that rule anyway if they ran it.
+Sometime during Friday, France was talking to Bobby Allison and LeeRoy Yarbrough when France said to Allison, "I think you're just afraid to race."
+Per Allison, LeeRoy swung from behind and hit France in the face, putting him on the ground.
+LeeRoy would proceed to say to the drivers nearby, "Boys, pack up your stuff; we're leaving."
+Word quickly spread, and most of the PDA, with the exception of Richard Brickhouse (who was coerced by Chrysler to drive their new car), packed up and left.
+Jim Vandiver and Bobby Isaac, who were not with the PDA, proceeded to stay at the speedway.

 Worried that the boycott would adversely affect the fan attendance, Bill France Sr. offered fans free admission to the 1970 Daytona 500 if they bought tickets to this race.
-France also decided to add that the drivers who ran in the preliminary 400 mile race, running slower cars, could also run in the feature race.
+Approximately 62,000 fans were in attendance on Sunday.
+France also decided to add that the drivers who ran in the preliminary 400-mile race, running slower cars, could also run in the feature race.
 On the morning before race day, Goodyear flew in a new set of tires that ran the entire race without failure.